The common egg is one of the most nutrient-dense foods out there.

 However, most people in the world cannot get adequate vitamin D from the sun in long, dark winters.
 As a result, good food sources of vitamin D are essential for health.

-Another of the health benefits of eggs is that they supply a decent amount of vitamin D. One large egg provides around 11% of the recommended intake (30).
+Another health benefit of eggs is that they supply a decent amount of vitamin D. One large egg provides around 11% of the recommended intake (30).

 In other words, a 4-egg omelet would provide almost 50% of the recommended figure.